 The Committee considers shareholder views received during the year and at the Annual General Meeting each year, as well as guidance from shareholder representative bodies more broadly, in shaping the Remuneration Policy.
-The Committee Chair speaks with many of the company's largest shareholders on the subject of executive remuneration and the Committee is grateful for all of the feedback which is provided.
-In developing this Policy, the company consulted with its major shareholders and amended its proposal based on the feedback received.
-This included changes to the peer group of companies to be used to measure Reckitt's Relative TSR performance for the purposes of the LTIP.
-The majority of shareholders are supportive of the company's philosophy and policy on remuneration, and the Committee will continue to keep its Remuneration Policy under regular review, to ensure it continues to reinforce the company's long-term strategy and aligns closely with shareholders' interests.
+The Committee Chair speaks with many of the Company's largest shareholders on the subject of executive remuneration and the Committee is grateful for all of the feedback which is provided.
+As set out in the Chair's Letter, in developing this Policy, the Company received the benefit of feedback or engagement with approximately 40% of Reckitt's ownership as well as key proxy advisors.
+The vast majority of shareholders that we engaged with were supportive of the Company's philosophy and policy on remuneration, and the Committee will continue to keep its Remuneration Policy under regular review, to ensure it continues to reinforce the Company's long-term strategy and aligns closely with shareholders' interests.
 The Committee will continue to consult our major shareholders before making any significant changes to our Remuneration Policy.